johantbueno/final_work_FM/README.md

 The application is designed for ease of use: upon inputting the biomarker metrics, the system swiftly generates a prediction regarding liver cirrhosis presence, drawing on a rich dataset encompassing a wide array of patient profiles.
 The model's accuracy is underpinned by machine learning techniques, ensuring reliable and precise predictions.
 ![image](https://github.com/johantbueno/final_work_FM/assets/109690188/364b6de2-642e-48f4-99c0-430c2e6d5a43)

-bash
+Clone the repository:

+git clone git@github.com:rupeshghimire7/Liver_Cirrhosis_Prediction.git
+Go to liver-cirrhosis-prediction file

 cd liver-cirrhosis-prediction
-Install the necessary Python dependencies listed in requirements.txt:
+Install the required dependencies using pip:

 pip install -r requirements.txt
-Launch the Flask application by running the following command in the service directory:
+Run the Flask application:

+cd service
 python app.py
-Alternatively, for systems with Python 3 as the non-default interpreter:
+OR:

 python3 app.py
-Access the web-based interface via http://127.0.0.1:5000/predict in your browser.

-Input the biomarker data into the respective fields provided on the web page.

-Click "Predict" to receive the assessment of liver cirrhosis risk.

 This project not only represents a culmination of academic pursuit but also serves as a tool with the potential to enhance patient outcomes through early and accurate diagnosis.